Large-Language-Model Enabled Semantic Communication Systems: Introduction

-Since Morse invented Morse code and the wired telegraph for communication in 1837, communication systems have consistently aimed to achieve reliable and efficient transmission of symbols without considering their meanings.
-Shannon's information theory, which quantifies information based on the probability of symbols, has laid the theoretical foundation for all practical communication systems.
-As communication technology has advanced, the demands on communication systems have steadily increased.
-For instance, the development of 6G wireless communication systems has heightened the need for high-speed, low-latency communication, necessitating the use of advanced coding techniques.
-Moreover, with the explosive growth of emerging applications and massive data transmission nearing Shannon's limit, new paradigms are required.
-Semantic communication presents such a paradigm by emphasizing the accurate transmission of semantic information, moving beyond traditional symbol-level source and channel coding.
+Ever since Morse invented Morse code and the wired telegraph for communication in 1837, communication systems have consistently aimed to achieve reliable and efficient transmission of symbols without considering their meanings.
+Shannon's information theory, which quantifies information based on the probability of symbols, has {provided a} theoretical {basis} for all practical communication systems.
+As communication technology has advanced, the demands {for} communication systems {are steadily growing}.
+For instance, the development of 6G wireless communication systems significantly increased the demand for high-speed, low-latency communication to support various applications such as autonomous driving, the Internet of Things, and the Internet of Vehicles.
+This evolution necessitates the deployment of advanced coding techniques.
+Furthermore, the vast data transmission required {by} emerging technologies, such as autonomous driving and the metaverse, are approaching the Shannon limit with traditional communication methodologies, thereby {pressing for} new paradigms.
+Semantic communication, which emphasizes the precise transmission of semantic information, transcends conventional symbol-level source and channel coding.
+For instance, in the context of autonomous driving, it is often unnecessary to transmit raw sensor images to the control center; instead, the controller is primarily concerned with the semantics of the objects detected by the sensors.

-Semantic communication systems have been studied for many years, with early discussions on the theory of semantic communication dating back to 1952 \cite{carnap1952outline}.
-Recent theoretical research has categorized the semantic communication problem into language exploitation and language design, providing mathematical models for both \cite{shao2024theory}.
-In practical engineering applications, the first semantic transmission system for text, DeepSC, was proposed in \cite{xie2021deep}.
-DeepSC evaluates semantic communication systems using BLEU and sentence similarity metrics and introduces a transformer-based network for semantic encoding and decoding.
-Inspired by this, several improved models have been developed \cite{zhou2021semantic, xie2021task}.
-Furthermore, semantic communication is gradually being explored in speech \cite{weng2021semantic}, images \cite{huang2021deep}, and video \cite{wang2022wireless}.
+Semantic communication systems have been studied for many years, with early discussions on the theory of semantic communication dating back to 1952 \citep{carnap1952outline}.
+Recent theoretical research has categorized semantic communication problem{s} into language exploitation and language design and provided mathematical models for both \citep{shao2024theory}.
+In practical engineering applications, DeepSC, the first semantic transmission system for text, was proposed in \citep{xie2021deep}. {Moreover}, DeepSC evaluates semantic communication systems {by} using BLEU and sentence similarity metrics and introduces a transformer-based network for semantic encoding and decoding. {Then}, several improved models have been developed {on this basis} \citep{zhou2021semantic, xie2021task}.
+Furthermore, semantic communication is gradually being explored in {the fields of} speech \citep{weng2021semantic}, images \citep{huang2021deep}, and video \citep{wang2022wireless}.